Supported Employment

 Helps identify the job seeker’s strengths, support his or her needs, provide training, and explore preferred environments.
 The job seeker will have the opportunity to sample and shadow areas of employment interest, match transferable skills to current job openings, and identify areas of support that may be filled with assistive technology.
 The assessment includes a summary of experiences, findings, and recommendations for facilitating success in the workplace.

-Pre-Employment
+Pre-Employment and Discovery

 Job classes and skill building

-Job Development Preparation and Job Development Supports
+Job Development Supports

 Job Development Preparation assists the job seeker in the creation of a resume, a cover letter, and a job development plan for his or her intended career path.
 Interview preparation and guidance is provided.
-We discuss what to expect, how to identifying company culture, and how to dress.
+We discuss what to expect, how to identify company culture, and how to dress.
 We practice interview questions and formats.
-Following this service, the Harford Center works with the job seeker in identifying positions of interest, making inquiries, and applying to positions of his or her choice.
-In addition, “Job Sampling” and/or “Job Shadowing” may benefit the job seeker by allowing him or her to experience and try on the skills of a position or field of interest.
+Following this service, The Harford Center works with the job seeker in identifying positions of interest, making inquiries, and applying to positions of his or her choice.
+In addition, job shadowing may benefit the job seeker by allowing him or her to experience and try on the skills of a position or field of interest.

 Short-term Job Coaching and Supported Employment for Individuals who are DDA Eligible